This section is by PBY Capital

 “When building bespoke portfolios, our clients typically seek capital preservation to ensure their wealth is protected against market volatility while also seeking growth potential for their investments on a long-term horizon.
 They typically search for reliable income flow to support their current lifestyle and to grow a higher one over the years.
 We ensure to build portfolios with broad diversification to alleviate overall risk and enhance returns.

-For capital preservation, we typically look at high-quality mutual funds, multi-asset strategies, exchange-traded funds, etc. For growth, we consider a balanced mix of equities, and we also explore alternative investments, such as real estate.”
+For capital preservation or growth oriented clients, we consider a balanced mix of equities, deep discount bonds and we also explore alternative investments, such as insurance strategies.”

 Do you see any trends in what different clients are looking for or in what challenges they might have?